 11. Eat “Slow Carbs”

-You might have known that good food is the base for bodybuilding, but do you know that it is the foundation to build mental health as well?
+You might have known that good food is the base for bodybuilding, but do you know that it is the foundation to becoming emotionally strong as well?
 We are aware of the fact that not all foods are made equal in nutrients and vitamins, but certain foods are extremely effective in controlling your emotions and strengthening your mental clarity.
 They are mainly “slow carbs” foods, which generally means they release their energy very slowly.
 Some examples of foods are brown rice, brown bread, vegetables, seeds, peas, beans, and legumes.
-What makes “slow carbs” food good for your mental health is that their sugars are not broken down too rapidly during digestion.
+What makes “slow carbs” food good for your brain is that their sugars are not broken down too rapidly during digestion.
 Therefore, your blood sugar level stabilizes, and you will feel a sense of calmness and mental clarity for the whole day.
 On the other hand, consuming “fast carbs” such as chips, coke and cereals put your blood sugar on a rollercoaster, which in turn causes frequent mood swings.

 12. Get Enough Sleep